 Now, I move money into savings and investments first, and transfer cash for bills to a dedicated savings account.
 Then I can spend what’s left however I’d like—no buckets, categories or percentages.
 This “No Budget” Budget, as I call it, has helped me move away from the hyper-frugal mindset of my early days, while still ensuring I stay on track financially.

 After some trial and error, I finally figured out how to calculate and convey my market value to an employer or client, and negotiate my pay effectively.
 I keep meticulous records of my achievements and feedback over the course of the year, stay on top of what other people in similar roles in my field are earning or being offered—and role play asking for more with a trusted friend so I go in well-prepared and confident.
 In one instance, I scored a $20,000 raise for my efforts.

 I’m an early adopter to Internet banking and haven’t had an account at a brick-and-mortar location since 2011.
-But it took an embarrassingly long time to move my money from a checking account to a savings account that earned more than .01 percent interest.
+But it took an embarrassingly long time to move my money to a savings account with a solid interest rate.
 Now I make sure my savings account pays a minimum of 1 percent—because why shouldn’t my money be working for me, even in savings?

 I’ve also learned to maximize my credit card rewards without incurring debt.
 Once, I pooled enough rewards to cover two round-trip tickets to Berlin as a surprise Christmas gift for my boyfriend.

 The best lesson I’ve learned over the years is to stop letting other people spend my money.
 I’ve worked hard to identify my values and ruthlessly prioritize them.
 So I don’t feel bad saying no to a $16 ticket for a movie I don’t want to see or feel pressured to shop for clothes just because they’re on trend.